rejeep/f.el/README.md

 ### f-symlink `(source path)`

-Create a symlink to ‘source‘ from ‘path‘.
+Create a symlink to SOURCE from PATH.

 ```lisp
 (f-symlink "path/to/source" "path/to/link")